This no-mayo potato salad with capers is a low-effort, high-impact summer side dish perfect for picnics and barbecues.

 Description

-This French-style herbed potato salad without mayo features dill, capers, and garlic.
-Ideal for picnics and cookouts!
+This no-mayo herbed potato salad features dill, capers, and garlic.
+Make it for your next picnic or barbecue!

 Ingredients